-Ideal for the autumn, when the leaves are beginning to turn, camping at Ikoinomori Park in Higashi Hiroshima makes an excellent base for those of you who want to get out and walk along the mountain trails and those who want to play in the park with their kids.
+Ideal for the autumn when the leaves are beginning to turn, Ikoinomori Park in Higashi Hiroshima makes an excellent base for those who want to walk along the mountain trails or play in the park with their kids.
 Best of all, it’s free to camp here, although you do need a reservation.
 Since it’s free, the facilities are limited, but there are bathrooms, barbecue pits, and washing stations.